Crispy Tofu with Black Pepper and Bok Choy

 - generous pinch of salt

 - 4 cloves garlic, minced

-- baby or regular bok choy, chopped or quartered lengthwise
+- 4 baby bok choy, quartered lengthwise or regular bok choy, chopped

 - 2 tbsp soy sauce

 - 1 tsp brown sugar

 - ½ tsp fresh cracked peppercorns